cbl-dart/cbl-dart/docs/docs/usage-examples.md

 ## Update a document

-To update a document, first read it, turn it into a [`MutableDocument`][mutabledocument] and update its properties.
-Then save it again with `Database.saveDocument`:
+To update a document, first read it, turn it into a `api|MutableDocument` and update its properties.
+Then save it again with `api|Database.saveDocument`:

 ```dart
 final doc = await db.document('ali');